albertvila/dotfiles/README.md

 $ sh ./setup.sh
 ```

-If you have a custom file like `config_XXX.sh` then you should use the `./setup -uXXX`, it will install the common and the custom packages/modules.
+If you have a custom file like `config_XXX.sh` then you should use the `./setup -uXXX` command, it will install the default and the custom packages/modules.

 ## Update
 Just run `./setup.sh` from time to time to automatically update all modules and applications